 In the case of the cube, we note that for 6 cells we obtain again a type of partition made out of equal cells.
 For 9 cells we obtain a first partition which has a cell which does not touch the boundary.
-Having in mind the results in [HK15], we know that the partition into 8 cubes is not minimal for the max, since the 8th eigenvalue of the cube is not Courant-sharp.
+Having in mind the results in [HK17], we know that the partition into 8 cubes is not minimal for the max, since the 8th eigenvalue of the cube is not Courant-sharp.
 For more details about the terminology regarding minimal partitions for the largest eigenvalue you may look in the article cited above or in [BBN16].
 Since the partition in 8 cubes is not optimal for the max, it cannot be optimal for the sum.
 This is due to the fact that the optimal partition for the max gives an upper bound for the one minimizing the sum.
-In our computations for k=8 we do not manage to obtain something better than the partition into 8 cubes.
-This is obviously a good candidate to be a local minimizer.
-It is possible that in order to obtain a better candidate we would need to have a more fine computational grid.
+In our computations for k = 8 we do not manage to obtain something better than the partition into 8 cubes, which is a good candidate to be a local minimizer.

-For the ball we obtain that for n=2,3 the optimal candidates are partitions into two half balls and three equal slices of angle $2\pi/3$ .
-Moreover, symmetric partitions corresponding to regular polyhedra are obtained for n=4,6,12.
-For all $n\le 12$ we observe an interesting connection between the partitions obtained on the ball and those obtained for the Laplace-Beltrami operator in the unit sphere.
+For the ball we obtain that for n = 2, 3 the optimal candidates are partitions into two half balls and three equal slices of angle $2\pi/3$ .
+Moreover, symmetric partitions corresponding to regular polyhedra are obtained for n = 4, 6, 12.
+For all $n \leq 12$ we observe an interesting connection between the partitions obtained on the ball and those obtained for the Laplace-Beltrami operator in the unit sphere.
 It seems that the cells of the optimal candidates for the ball are cones determined by sets on the sphere.
 More precisely, the sets observed in partitions of the ball with less than 12 cells are of the form $\omega \times [0,1] = \{\lambda x : x \in \omega, \lambda \in [0,1]\}$ where $\omega$ is a subset of $\mathbb{S}^2$ .
 Moreover, in these cases the structure of the partitions on the ball resembles the one on the sphere.
 For some examples see Figure 15 (As a parallel, we recall that in 2D the situation is similar on the disk.
-For $n \le 5$ optimal partitions seem to be made out of equal sectors, which correspond to optimal partitions of the Laplace-Beltrami on the circle.
+For $n \leq 5$ optimal partitions seem to be made out of equal sectors, which correspond to optimal partitions of the Laplace-Beltrami on the circle.
 Indeed, noting that the one dimensional Laplace-Beltrami eigenvalues are explicit in terms of the length of the curves, it is possible to prove that the partition in to arcs of circles of equal length is optimal on the circle.)

-Figure 15: Presentation of optimal partitions in the ball and on the sphere for n = 7,8
+Figure 15: Presentation of optimal partitions in the ball and on the sphere for n = 7, 8